Jacob Vadakkanchery

-Jacob Vadakkanchery is a naturopath, Gandhian, and social worker based in Kerala, India.
+Jacob Vadakkanchery is a naturopath, Gandhian, yogi and social worker based in Kerala, India.
 He is the former chairman of Nature Life International which has several nature cure hospitals across Kerala.
 He is known for campaigning against liquor shops, junk foods, chemical-based farming methods, preventive medicines, and vaccination.
 He has authored four books about naturopathy and lifestyle.
 He has been arrested for pseudo-treatments and for spreading false information about leptospirosis and Nipah virus.

 Naturopath

 Vadakkanchery has been active in promoting naturopathy.
 He advises people to go back to a raw fruit- and vegetable-based diet and to avoid all types of processed foods (including packaged foods, sugar, salt, and simple carbohydrates), yoga, cleansing, water anema, mud packs in order to improve health.

 He frequently uses the prefix 'Dr.' with his name, but he has never claimed that he has a medical degree or a doctorate which allows him to use the prefix.
 Freethinkers forum filed a case against him in 2016 for using 'Dr' prefix with his name He claims that he uses the 'Dr.' title under his own volition, because he has been called so by other people.
 He continues to use 'Dr.' title despite being reprimanded by Kerala government.

 He has also been conducting a 7-day course titled "You too can become a doctor", focusing on naturopathic ways to heal diseases.
-He has openly challenged doctors to inject the HIV virus on him and claimed to give a remuneration if they could successfully cause the infection on him.
+He has openly challenged doctors to inject the HIV virus into him and claimed to give a remuneration if they could successfully cause the infection on him.
 He rejects the scientific principle that microorganisms can cause diseases.

 In 2018 Shobhit University India confirm him with Honorary Professorship of KSV Medical College of Naturopathy and Yogic Sciences, Gangoh.

 Nature Life International

 Jacob Vadakkanchery founded Nature Life International in 1998.
 They now have several nature cure hospitals across Kerala.
-Patients are advised naturopathic lifestyle & diet, chemical free foods, and natural methods of treatment at these centers.
+Patients are advised a naturopathic lifestyle and diet, chemical free foods, and natural methods of treatment at these centers.
 They also sell several products via these centers and via their website.

 Jacob Vadakkanchery resigned as chairman of Nature Life International in May 2018 after cases were registered against him for allegedly spreading lies regarding Nipah virus.